-As he started teaching and training, Helio realized that due to his frail physique and the limited access that they had to Japanese masters, many of the Japanese techniques that he had learned were difficult for him to execute.
-Eager to make the techniques work for him, he began modifying them to accommodate his weak body.
-Emphasizing the use of leverage and timing over strength and speed, Helio adapted Kano Jiu-jitsu (Judo) and through trial and error developed what is now referred to as Gracie/Brazilian Jiu-Jitsu.
-This adaptation process continued for the remainder of Helio’s life.
-Many Gracie family members and other practitioners contributed to the development of Jiu-Jitsu.
-But none of these efforts can be compared to Helio Gracie’s role.
-HIs eighty years of uninterrupted dedication to the enhancement of jiu-jitsu, his work as a teacher to thousands of students, the notoriety and difficulty of his fights, his strict adherence to the Gracie Diet, the teaching method that he developed, and the creation of a never-seen-before defensive strategy are unparalleled in the history of the art and position him as the originator of a new style.
+As he started teaching and training, Helio realized that due to his frail physique and the limited access that they had to Japanese masters, many of the techniques that he had learned were difficult for him to execute.
+Eager to make the techniques work for him, he began adapting them to accommodate his weak body.
+Emphasizing the use of leverage and timing over strength and speed, Helio, through trial and error.
+He became a jujutsu fanatic who would spend almost every waking hour working on his technique.
+Even as an old man, he would not miss an opportunity to get on the mats and train.
+Helio Gracie's eighty years of uninterrupted dedication to the promotion of jujutsu, his work as a teacher to thousands of students, the notoriety and difficulty of his fights, his strict adherence to a rational nutrition regimen, the teaching method that he developed, and the development of a high level defensive strategy on the ground are unparalleled in the modern history of the art.

-In order to prove the effectiveness of Jiu-Jitsu, the original Gracie brothers openly challenged all the tough guys and reputable martial artists in Brazil.
+In order to prove the effectiveness of jujutsu, the original Gracie brothers openly challenged all the tough guys and reputable martial artists in Brazil.
 These challenge fights were usually against much bigger and stronger opponents in order to prove that it was possible for a small person to defend against any attacker.
 Using these fights as scientific experiments, Helio Gracie developed a complete fighting strategy specifically designed to work against stronger and heavier opponents.
 Later he would also develop an innovative teaching method, which allowed for any person, even those not athletically gifted, to learn jiu-jitsu.

 Helio Gracie’s first fight took place in January of 1932, in Rio de Janeiro, against a professional Brazilian boxer named Antonio Portugal.
 Helio won this match via arm lock in approximately 30 seconds.
 This fight was the first of many victories that Helio would have against opponents from around the world.